Sustainable-Aquafeeds-Project/feed_pressure_mapping/README.md

 ## Repository structure

-This respoitory is organised into 2 master scripts (**all that is needed to run the analyses**) and six main folders:
+This respoitory is organised into **2 master scripts** (all that is needed to run the analyses) and five main folders  :

 - scripts - each step in the analysis is outlined by inidvidual scripts.
 These can be independently run if desired.
 - src - this folder holds scripts which are used to source different functions throughout the analysis.